simplepush/node-red-contrib-simplepush/README.md

 ### Optional Inputs (can also be set in the node config)
 - `msg.key`: Simplepush key (can be found in the app) that identifies the device the notification is sent to
 - `msg.title`: The title of the notification
+- `msg.attachments`: Array of URLs to images, videos or gifs that will be displayed
 - `msg.event`: The event of the notification
 - `msg.actions`: Array of strings that will be shown as notification actions
 - `msg.timeout`: Time in seconds after which a feedback timeout error will be thrown.
 Set this to 0 if there should be no timeout.
 Setting this will enable forwarding of the selected action to the output of the node.